vasilakisfil/Introspected-REST/README.md

 and see **the majority of APIs and API specs** ([JSONAPI](https://jsonapi.org/format), [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08) etc) **fail to follow this model**.
-We will see what problems a RESTful API brings why API designers have been constantly avoiding using it but instead come up with half-way solutions or retreat to alternative models like RPC or, lately, GraphQL.
+We will see what problems a RESTful API brings why API designers have been constantly avoiding using it but instead come up with half-way solutions or retreat to alternative models like RPC-over-HTTP or, lately, GraphQL.
 Then, we will propose a **new model**, Introspected REST, that solves the issues that REST creates and allows the design of progressively evolvable APIs, in a much simpler way than conventional REST.